dannyd216/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach does not create a new array, it only iterates

+map creates a new array without manipulating the original array

 2. What is the difference between a function and a method?

+Method - belongs to a class/object

+Function - is not associated with a particular class/object

 3. What is closure?

+Is enabling a nested function to access variables inside of the parent function

 4. Describe the four rules of the 'this' keyword.

+Window - binds to the window unless in strict mode

+Implicit - is dot notation and whatever is to the left of this is what is being referred to

+Explicit - using .call, .apply, and .bind  Call is for args passed in 1 at a time, Apply passes in an array, Bind is for function invocation to be used at a later time

 5. Why do we need super() in an extended class?

+Super enables us to pass down key values through inheritance, inheritance works down not up, ie parents cannot do what their children do

 ## Project Set up